Argienewdev/2048-Blocks/Roadmap.md

 - Always load hints using animation times and cache the shoot info so as to use said info when the user finally shoots.
 - Add a slight delay to the invasive pop ups so as not to have them instantly appear after they can be invoked.
 - Make the interface responsive.

+## In process

+# Shoot cache system

+Init shoots and caches all possible outcomes at start.
+The back end seems to work but I still have to check for correctness.
+The front end is yet to use the cached info.